Michigan Federal Criminal Defense Attorneys

 Using this knowledge and experience we will attempt to mitigate your risk of conviction and reduce the consequences at sentencing to below the Federal Sentencing Guidelines.

 Our Law Firm will use our decades of experience in business investigations, criminal law and procedure, and cyber forensics to uncover details whose nuances might evade other lawyers.
 The details can be the difference between winning or losing – and the difference between jail time or probation.

 Our past and current clients include good, honest, hardworking people.
 They may be small business owners.
 We represent and have represented many healthcare providers.

 What to Do if You’ve Been Charged with a Federal Crime

-If you are charged or think you might be charged with a Federal Crime, contact the Federal Defense Attorneys at the Barone Defense Firm and schedule your free no obligation case review.
-Many lawyers refer to us as well.
-If you are a lawyer considering referring to us, or to hire us as local counsel, we appreciate your referrals.
+If you are charged or think you might be charged with a Federal Crime, contact the Federal Defense Attorneys at the Barone Defense Firm at and schedule your free criminal case review.

 Contact us 24 hours a day at our law firm’s easy to remember toll-free number, 1-877-ALL-MICH or 877-255-6424,